-"Uyalunga nje": Mzansi outraged by woman who lost R80k in lobola scam by her man
+"Uyalunga nje": Mzansi outraged by woman who lost R80K in lobola scam by her man

 User101 wrote:

-"So y'all have 80k in your bank account just sitting nje nisebenza kuphi."
+"So y'all have R80K in your bank account just sitting nje nisebenza kuphi."

 KhensaniN said: